Planar fault-tolerant circuits for non-Clifford gates on the 2D color code: Color cohomology

 \section{Color cohomology}

 In this section, we introduce \emph{color cohomology}, which is a cohomology theory defined on $3$-colexes.
 As we show in Section~\ref{sec:color_cohomology_equivalence}, color cohomology is equivalent to $\zz_2^3$-valued \emph{cellular cohomology}, the type of cohomology theory that describes toric-code protocols.
-Color cohomology is essential for studying the topological nature of the path integral and its defects in Section~\ref{sec:path_integral}, we well as for formulating the decoding algorithms in Section~\ref{sec:decoding}.
-A very similar cohomology theory has been introduced in Ref.~\cite{Kubica2019}, and for the 2D case in Ref.~\cite{Delfosse2013}.
+Color cohomology is essential for studying the topological nature of the path integral and its defects in Section~\ref{sec:path_integral}, as well as for formulating the decoding algorithms in Section~\ref{sec:decoding}.
+A length-2 subcomplex of this cohomology theory can also be found in Ref.~\cite{Kubica2019}, and the 2D case was first introduced in Ref.~\cite{Delfosse2013}.